 Remember, platforms like Facebook at Twitter are facing increasing pushback for their role in enabling the spread of disinformation.
 They need journalists more than ever, particularly trusted local reporters, to show their platforms are not full of only “fake news,” but also fact checkers like you.

-Learn more about using social media to find stories, two ways to keep dated information off your followers’ timelines and why you need to be looking for thumbstoppers at EIJ18.
+Learn more about using social media to find stories, two ways to keep dated information off your followers’ timelines and why you need to be looking for thumbstoppers at our upcoming trainings.